Alternative Exhibition Spaces: Thinking Outside the Gallery Meaning for Creative Expression

 Influence on Mainstream Art Ecosystem

-This influence can inspire established institutions to adapt.
-Museums, like the Museum of Modern Art, have started to embrace some principles of these alternative spaces, leading to more dynamic exhibitions and a broader range of artistic perspectives.
+That influence can provide a spur for old institutions to acclimatize.
+Museums such as the Museum of Modern Art have also begun to embrace some of the principles of these alternative spaces, resulting in more dynamic shows and a wider range of artistic perspectives.

 Adaptive Reuse and Participatory Practices